curiousTauseef/KnowledgeGraphs/README.md

 d)
 ############ Part 1 #############
+FreeBase.java is responsible for handling the first part of the assignmnent i.e. Preparaing an InfoBox for a user query.
+The query is first URL Encoded and 20 entities corresponding to the query are extracted.
+Using their 'mid' values we extract topic for each of these entities and match against the expected Entity Set (Person, Business Person, Author, Actor, Sports Team & Laegue).
+The first entity that matches any of these is chosen for display.
+For each Entity-type properties of interest are extracted and displayed in an tabular fashion for easy comprehension.
+An entity can also match multiple entity-types in case of which we extract information for each entity-type and display them.
+We also handle cases where an end date of a continuing event is not provided and it is displayed as now.

 ############ Part 2 #############
 The code for Part 2 (Question answering) resides in the Question class.
 The main function of the class is called by KnowledgeGraph.main() with the correct arguments.